Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 This is why burndown charts are often paired with a product backlog, managed by the product owner, and a change control process to effectively track project progress.

-How to create a burndown chart
+How to create a burndown chart in 5 easy steps

 Now that you know what a burndown chart is, how do you, the project manager, go about creating one?
 Burndown charts may look simple, but there are a few steps that you’ll need to complete before finalizing your chart.

-Step 1.
-Estimate effort
+Step 1: Estimate the effort required

 The first step to create a burndown chart is to estimate the effort needed to complete a given sprint.
 You can do this by considering your ideal baseline.
 In other words, the ideal amount of time in a given timeframe.